Run Flat Tires

 There are three run flat options: Self-Supporting, Self-Sealing, and Auxiliary Supported.

 Self-supporting run flat tires are engineered with stiff sidewalls that can carry the weight of a vehicle without air.
-The sidewalls are constructed with layers of rubber and head resistant cords to keep the tires from bending under the strain of an automobile.
+The sidewalls are constructed with layers of rubber and heat resistant cords to keep the tires from bending under the strain of an automobile.
 Self-supporting run flat tires also feature specialized beads that keep the tire attached to the wheel.
 With most self-supporting run flat tires,drivers can travel at 55 mph for 50 miles.
 Self-supporting run flats come equipped with air pressure warnings that notify drivers when their tires are deflating.

 Self-sealing run flat tires feature a puncture sealing extra lining under the tread area.
 The puncture sealant fixes most tread punctures permanently and instantly.
 Self-sealing run flat tires can withstand punctures from objects as large as 3/16th of an inch in diameter.
 If a self-sealing run flat cannot repair the hole, the air will release more slowly than a punctured standard radial.
 Self-sealing run flat tires do not need pressure-monitoring technology because they have the same signs of deflation as a traditional tire.